Tigranes the Great: Wars against Rome

 On October 6, 68 BC, the Romans approached the old capital of Artaxata.
 Tigranes' and Mithridates' combined Armeno-Pontic army of 70,000 men formed up to face them but were resoundingly defeated.
 Once again, both Mithridates and Tigranes evaded capture by the victorious Romans.
-However, the Armenian historians claim that the Romans lost the battle of Artaxata and Lucullus' following withdrawal from the Kingdom of Armenia in reality was an escape due to the above-mentioned defeat.
-The Armenian-Roman wars are depicted in Alexandre Dumas' Voyage to the Caucasus.

 The long campaigning and hardships that Lucullus' troops had endured for years, combined with a perceived lack of reward in the form of plunder, led to successive mutinies among the legions in 68–67.
 Frustrated by the rough terrain of Northern Armenia and seeing the worsening morale of his troops, Lucullus moved back south and put Nisibis under siege.
 Tigranes concluded (wrongly) that Nisibis would hold out and sought to regain those parts of Armenia that the Romans had captured.
 Despite his continuous success in battle, Lucullus could still not capture either one of the monarchs.
 With Lucullus' troops now refusing to obey his commands, but agreeing to defend positions from attack, the Senate sent Pompey to recall Lucullus to Rome and take over his command.

 Pompey and submission to Rome

 In 67 BC Pompey was given the task of defeating Mithridates and Tigranes.
 Pompey first concentrated on attacking Mithridates while distracting Tigranes by engineering a Parthian attack on Gordyene.
 Phraates III, the Parthian king, was soon persuaded to take things a little further than an annexation of Gordyene when a son of Tigranes (also named Tigranes) went to join the Parthians and persuaded Phraates to invade Armenia in an attempt to replace the elder Tigranes with the Tigranes the Younger.
 Tigranes decided not to meet the invasion in the field but instead ensured that his capital, Artaxata, was well defended and withdrew to the hill country.
 Phraates soon realized that Artaxata would not fall without a protracted siege, the time for which he could not spare due to his fear of plots at home.
 Once Phraates left, Tigranes came back down from the hills and drove his son from Armenia.
 The son then fled to Pompey.

 In 66 BC, Pompey advanced into Armenia with Tigranes the Younger, and Tigranes, now almost 75 years old, surrendered.
 Pompey allowed him to retain his kingdom shorn of his conquests as he planned to have Armenia as a buffer state and he took 6,000 talents/180 tonnes of silver.
 His unfaithful son was sent back to Rome as a prisoner.

-Tigranes continued to rule Armenia as a formal ally of Rome until his death in 55/54, at age 85.
+Tigranes continued to rule Armenia as a client-king of Rome.
+He died in 55/54, at age 85.
+He is mentioned in Macrobii, a Roman essay detailing the famous long-livers of the day attributed to Lucian.